vaidashi/career-development-curriculum/module_one/intro_strengthsfinder_facilitator_guide.md

 * [Student Markdown](https://github.com/turingschool/career-development-curriculum/edit/master/module_one/intro_strengthsfinder_session.md)

 * Students will create gists for their reflections using this [template](https://github.com/turingschool/career-development-curriculum/edit/master/module_one/strengths_reflection_guidelines.md). **Note:** they should NOT edit the template itself.
+Repeating students have specific questions to answer midway down the template.

 Length: 60 minutes